ralismark/ralismark.github.io/site/posts/glossy-menagerie.md

 [spdskatr]: https://violetteahouse.com/

-{% include admonition aside="say" %}
+.. admonition:: say

-> You should really get onto that!
+	You should really get onto that!

 I will!